-If you love antiques shopping, England is a great place to visit.
+If you love antique shopping, England is a great place to visit.
 And these are some of the best towns and villages to visit for a good old rummage.

-Antiques shopping is addictive.
-Once you've got the bug, no vacation or holiday getaway is complete without some time spent bargaining over antiques and collectibles or poking around in the bric-a-brac.
+Antique shopping is addictive.
+Once you've got the bug, no vacation or holiday getaway is complete without time spent bargaining over antiques and collectibles or poking through bric-a-brac.
 And one little antique shop - no matter how full of treasures - is never as good as a whole street of them, lined up one after the other, or a market with more dealers than you can possibly visit in less than a whole day.

-These towns and villages in England are devoted to antiques and collectibles, with concentrations of antiques dealers and shops dense enough to please the most avid antiques hunter.
-This, by no means comprehensive list, represents my personal favorites and I'll be adding to it as I discover more.
+These towns and villages in England are devoted to antiques and collectibles, with concentrations of antique dealers and shops dense enough to please the most avid antique hunter.
+This, by no means comprehensive list, represents our personal favorites.

 Battlesbridge Antiques Centre